 The rise of gig economy platforms such as Uber and Amazon Flex have made it increasingly easy to earn flexible 1099 contracting income.
 Today, nearly a third of working Americans do so.
 Among this group of newly minted self employed, there is widespread misunderstanding of tax laws resulting in significant overpayment to the IRS.

-Keeper, a service which automatically finds tax write offs in bank statements, estimates the average US gig worker overpays on taxes by 21%.
+Keeper, an automatic expense tracker, estimates the average US gig worker overpays on taxes by 21%.
 Put in perspective, that’s an overpayment of around $400 for the average part-time gig worker, and about $1,550 for gig workers making $25,000 per year.

 The first analysis is done by segmenting average tax overpayment amounts by gig work type.
 Note that the sample includes both full-time and part-time workers.
 In the study, we found that blue-collar gig workers were the most likely to overpay the most.
 The included TaskRabbits, movers, Handy workers, and other blue-collar gig work.